 What is Project Athia?

-It’s an action-adventure game set in a fantasy world filled with snowy peaks, dense forests and monsters that breathe fire.
+It’s an open-world action-adventure game set in a fantasy world filled with snowy peaks, dense forests and monsters that breathe fire.
 You control an agile young woman – we assume she’s Athia but we don’t know for certain – who’s exploring a “world not her own”.
 Expect both combat and platforming, and Luminous Productions promises it will be story-led.
 The tale will be “filled with beauty and dismay”.
 There’s a heavy emphasis on the natural world, with plenty of hints that you’ll be both playing with and fighting the elements throughout your journey.

 The studio began life in March 2018, when Square Enix siphoned staff from the Final Fantasy 15 team into a separate group after the PC version shipped.
 Luminous, which is led by Final Fantasy 15’s lead programmer Takeshi Aramaki, handled the Stadia edition of Final Fantasy 15, but Project Athia is its first standalone game.